Best of Show

 1936 Lancia Astura Pinin Farina Cabriolet

 Not only was this Mattei’s first-ever Best of Show win, it was also his first time attending the Pebble Beach Concours.
 He told us he had no expectation of winning — he was simply happy to have been invited to Pebble Beach to show his car.
 “Personally, it’s fantastic,” he said.
-Mattei’s Lancia was one of just six cars that Pinin Farina built for a Lancia dealer in Biella, Italy.
+Mattei’s Lancia is one of six cars that Pinin Farina built for a Lancia dealer in Biella, Italy.
 Each of the six was built with slightly different features.
 This Lancia has a hydraulically-powered top, curved side glass, internally-adjustable shocks and a basket-woven interior.
-It was also owned by Eric Clapton at one time who declared it to be, “the most fun I’ve had offstage and out of bed.”
+At one point Eric Clapton owned this car, and the music legend declared it to be, “the most fun I’ve had offstage and out of bed.”

-2015 Best of Show — 1924 Isotta Fraschini Tipo 8A F. Ramseier & Cie Worblaufen Cabriolet
+2015 Best of Show — 1924 Isotta Fraschini Tipo 8A F. Ramseier and Cie Worblaufen Cabriolet

 Jim Patterson of Louisville, Kentucky, took home his second Best of Show trophy with this rare 1924 Isotta Fraschini Tipo 8A F. Ramseier & Cie Worblaufen Cabriolet at the 65th annual Pebble Beach Concours d’Elegance.
 Even though it was Patterson’s second Best of Show win, the taste of victory was no less sweet.
 “If you win at Pebble Beach, you’ve done it.
 Nothing else compares,” he said in a post-Concours interview.
 He also noted that winning the Concours once was like winning the Kentucky Derby, but twice was akin to “winning the Super Bowl.”

-1924 Isotta Fraschini Tipo 8A F. Ramseier & Cie Worblaufen Cabriolet
+1924 Isotta Fraschini Tipo 8A F. Ramseier and Cie Worblaufen Cabriolet

 A mouthful to pronounce, the Isotta Fraschini Tipo is a one-off custom-built cabriolet (convertible) built by Carrosserie Worblaufen, after the coachbuilder acquired the car in 1931 to construct a Sport Cabriolet on the long-wheelbase chassis.
 The completed car debuted at the 1932 Geneva Motor Show before winning the Grand-Prix d’Honneur at Cannes in 1933.
 Although it was rebodied in 1932, the Isotta is still considered a 1924 model.
 The car had a total of four owners in Switzerland and France before coming to North America in 2014.